 For caterpillar, come to sit on the mat, legs out long in front of you.
 Your legs can be as close or far apart as feels good.
 Flex into your feet and engage your legs on an inhale, exhale let it go.
 Sit with a straight spine and then allow yourself to hinge forward.
 Then let your spine curl forward when you can no longer hinge.
 Head becomes heavy, and can hang.
 Option to place a block under your head or pillows or a bolster under your body.
 Allow your upper body to grow heavy as it will with time and props may need to be adjusted.
 Hold for 20-30 breaths.
 To release, use your hands to slowly push you back up into a seated position, shoulders stacked over hips.

-A relaxing, spine-nourishing pose, this twisted root variation is a great option to shift energy through your chakras and work into your throat chakra further.
+A relaxing, spine-nourishing pose, this reclined twist is a great option to shift energy through your chakras and work into your throat chakra further.

 Come to lay on your back with your arms wide in a “T” shape.
 With the soles on your feet on the ground, lip your hips up and over to the left.
 Bring your knees into your chest and then let them fall over to the right.
 Option to place a block under or between your knees.
 Play with how close or far your knees are to your chest as this will change how it feels in your back.